ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/resettingpasswords.md

-# How to Reset a FastDrive Password
+# How to reset your FastDrive Password

 If you have forgotten your FastDrive password, you have the ability to be reset your own password.
 To do this:

-Open your internet browser and browse to your companys FastDrive domain.
+Open your internet browser and browse to your company's FastDrive domain.
 This should look like `companydomain.sharefile.eu`.
-If you are unsure on how to access your domain, please contact the primary contact on your account with UKFast.
+If you are unsure of how to access your domain, please contact the primary contact on your account with UKFast.

-Once you have entered your FastDrive domain, you will be prompted with a log in page similar to the one shown in the image below
+Once you have entered your FastDrive domain, you will be prompted with a login page similar to the one shown in the image below

 ![image](fastdrive/loginpage.PNG)